djgish485/djgish485.github.io/_posts/2025-07-06-beginners-mind.md

 tags: [meditation, mindfulness, creativity, beginner's mind]
 ---

 Meditation is about relaxing the sympathetic mind's control and allowing the parasympathetic mind to take over.
 I find this highly beneficial - the parasympathetic mind is where our creativity lies, creativity being a function of our sub-conscious.
-As a side benefit you became more relaxed and rested.
+As a side benefit you become more relaxed and rested.

 I've been practicing meditation for a long time and there are pitfalls.
 I think it comes down to the fact that our sympathetic mind is always finding ways, sometimes quite subtly, of exerting control.
 (In fact I think that's the function of the sympathetic mind itself).
 So more advanced practices can be often subverted by the thing we're trying to relax itself - our controlling mind.